vizorvr/patches/documentation/browser/plugins/three_directional_light.md

 ###stereo view
 Affects how this object is rendered in stereo
-Stereo View - 0: both eyes, 1: left eye only, 2: right eye only
+Stereo View - 0: both eyes, 1: left eye only, 2: right eye only, 3: mono view only

 ###lock transform
 if enabled, this object's transform is locked and can't be adjusted in the 3d editor.